Giving up smoking is probably one of the best things you can do to improve your health, however we know that it can be tough doing it on your own.

 No wonder smoking is bad for your health!

-The great news is that when you give up smoking, your body starts to recover!
+The great news is that when you give up smoking, your body starts to recover almost immediately!

 It really is never too late to give up smoking.
 Even if you’ve smoked for years, when you quit your body almost immediately starts to recover.